allegheny-computer-science-311-f2019/exam3/exam3.md

 ### Question 5 [10 points]

 What is a reinforcement learning?
-Describe a specific example of where and how a reinforcement learning can be used in multi-agent systems.
+Describe a specific example of where and how a reinforcement learning can be used in multi-robot systems.

 ### Question 6 [10 points]
 Describe the environment from the openai's gym below.
 Include all relevant details for the situation represented in the image.
-Specify the state number.
+Specify the state number represented in the image.

 ![Gym](gym.png)